yash9111/questdb.io/docs/connect/overview.md

 curl -F data=@data.csv http://localhost:9000/imp
 ```

-Read our [REST tutorial](rest) to get started, and our
+Read our [REST tutorial](rest) for code examples, and our
 [REST reference](/docs/reference/api/rest) for further details.

 ## PostgreSQL Wire Protocol

-QuestDB also supports the same wire protocol as PostgreSQL, as such you can
+QuestDB also supports the same wire protocol as PostgreSQL, allowing you to
+connect and query the database with various third-party pre-existing client
-reuse a wide number of pre-existing client libraries and tools.
+libraries and tools.

 ```python
 import psycopg2